Documentation

 .

-If the IP address belongs to a datacenter, then there will always also be the datacenter object present in the API output.
+If the IP address belongs to a datacenter, then the datacenter

-The datacenter / hosting detection quality of ipapi.is is one of it's core
+The datacenter/hosting detection quality of ipapi.is is one of its core

-strengths.
-If this value is true, you can rely that the IP address belongs to a hosting provider.
+, you can rely on the fact that the IP address belongs to a

 For a full list of hosting providers, click on the button below.